adobe/aepsdk-edge-ios/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 ## Prerequisites
 <!--- Go through the items below before logging an issue -->
-- [ ] Please search this repository's issues to see if it has already been reported.
-This helps reduce duplicate issues from being created.
+- [ ] I have searched in this repository's issues to see if it has already been reported.
-- [ ] If this is a Security Disclosure please follow the guidelines in [CONTRIBUTING](../CONTRIBUTING.md).
-This helps keep folks from accidentally releasing vulnerabilities before the maintainers get a chance to fix the issue.
+- [ ] This is not a Security Disclosure, otherwise please follow the guidelines in [Security Policy](https://github.com/adobe/aepsdk-edge-ios/security/policy).
+- [ ] I have updated to the latest released version of the SDK and the issue still persists.

 ## Bug Summary